 Sean Durzi

-The top pairing for this Maple Leafs’ dream team is the team’s actual top pairing for the 2022-23 season, as they have a number one defenceman in Rielly and Brodie to complement him.
+The top pairing for this Maple Leafs’ dream team was the team’s actual top pairing for the 2022-23 season, as they have a number one defenceman in Rielly and Brodie to complement him.
 The entire left side is compiled of current Maple Leafs, and it is stronger and deeper than the right side.
 The Maple Leafs let two defencemen go a couple of seasons ago who are currently playing on the Oilers, Ceci and Barrie.
 Both have done much better as part of the Oilers and are top-four defencemen.
 The right side is tough, but considering Durzi was just a rookie last season, he gets the final spot to at least make the team.

 Maple Leafs’ Goaltending